Getting to Turks and Caicos

 The following day, we had another nice morning of diving.
 We spotted a few more eels, one that was larger and free swimming and lots of reef fish.
 And we got to dive deeper today, because as a 15 year old, some of the limits we thought applied, didn’t.
 The second dive included a significant amount of current.
 We got our workout in for sure.
 Enough to be lazy on the lounge chair for the afternoon.
 So far Jaz’s favorite fish was the fairy baslet, a small purple and yellow fish.
 Mine is still the queen angelfish.
 We saw both this day.
 After our offsite attempts for dinner, Bohio called our name.
 We just ordered appetizers as the selection was so appealing and we weren’t disappointed!

 Our next day of diving was our best so far, in particular the second dive at the Library.
 The wall of sponges and coral was spectacular.
 Ollie speared two lion fish on the reef as they are bad for the coral in the Caribbean.
 He fed one to a grouper and the other to an eel.
 The eel shot up out of its hole so fast as it struck the fish that I barely got the picture.
 It was awesome!
 And I thought this would be the highlight of the dive, but for me it wasn’t.
 We tended to finish up the dives beneath the boat with time to spare before we needed to surface, so we explored the top of the reef.
-While the sand beds and bleached coral on the top wasn’t as pretty as the wall there were still lots of nooks and crannies to investigate.
+While the sand beds and bleached coral on the top weren’t as pretty as the wall there were still lots of nooks and crannies to investigate.
 We found a lobster and finally an anemone with some tiny shrimp (these are few and far between here).

 I was swimming toward Jaz when I saw something move.
 It was an octopus!
 Spotting one in the day is rare and exciting, but this sighting was just incredible.
 It was tucked in its lair next to at least eight hermit crabs, and they weren’t dead yet!
 They were just crawling around right next to this octopus.
 I thought to myself, you guys are lunch.
 I hadn’t seen anything like it.
 I was so excited, I rounded up the whole group.
 What made it even better, was Jaz had said just the night before she wanted to see an octopus.
 She doesn’t know how lucky she was!